 This concludes the video tutorial on citing journal articles using APA.
 If you still have questions, please contact a librarian:

-This video tutorial will demonstrate how to cite journal articles using the MLA citation style guide.
+This video tutorial will demonstrate how to cite journal articles using MLA style.

-This tutorial will show the basics for citing a print journal article, an online journal article, and a journal article found through a library database.
+In this tutorial, you will learn the basics for citing a print journal article, an online journal article, and a journal article found through a library database.